mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 ## Advanced - EP preparation schedule optimization

 Stelia current challenge is a queue management optimization problem.
 Your mission is to implement a tool that can simulate different scenarios to find the best plan.

 Stelia has 4 levels to optimize its operations, with increasing activation cost:
-1. Priorization between references
+1. Priorization between references for each preparation step (design / manufacturing / Procurement / Industrialization / Production)
-2. Modification of planned capacity
+2. Modification of planned capacity for each preparation step
-3. Use a fast-lane (very limited capacity)
+3. Use an urgency fast-lane, also called red-wire (fil rouge).
+This fast-lane has very limited capacity.
-4. Inform the client of a delivery date revision
+4. Inform the client of a delivery date revision with penalties

 The optimization problem can be stated as follows: